FarronF/limerick-council-meetings/meetings/2023/02/21-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation Strategic Policy Committee - 20th December 2022.md

 Cllr.
 Ryan asked if the next phase is imminent.
 He noted Bruff and Kilmallock are on the list and

-they are quite close and could be spread out better.--- 4
+they are quite close and could be spread out better.
+---
+4

 In response, Mr. Gallagher agreed there are not enough charging points, and charging locations